 Student loans are a common way to help fund college education.
 Upon graduation, many students are left with a huge amount of debt they need to repay.
 What can you do to help offset the expenses of college?
 How can your credit union assist?

-The application deadline is February 6, 2015.
+The deadline for applications is February 6, 2015.
 Download the scholarship program guidelines for full details.